What is Laser Dentistry?

 - Gum contouring: Painful gum contouring surgery involving a scalpel and many days of recovery has thankfully been replaced by laser surgery.
 Using a diode laser, Dr. Barney can gently reshape and cut away excess tissue, leaving patients with a less gummy smile, without the recovery period.

-- Canker sore treatment: Canker sores can be treated much more quickly with lasers.
-A laser can be used to seal off the nerves that were causing the pain, and can be used to break down the tissues creating the sores.
-This way canker sores can be treated without long, intensive corticosteroid treatments.
+- Canker sore treatment: Treating canker sores can be done much more quickly with lasers.
+A laser can seal off the nerves that were causing the pain and can break down the tissues creating the sores.

-- Frenectomies: Lasers can be used to replace traditional surgery on both lingual frenum and labial frenum problems.
+- Frenectomies: Lasers can replace traditional surgery on both lingual frenum and labial frenum problems.

 - Crown lengthening: When the gums cover too much of the crown of the teeth, lasers can be used to cut away the tissue.
 Just like gum contouring, this procedure formerly involved surgery with a scalpel.

-This depends on the type of treatment you are getting.
-For example, if you are having crown lengthening done, you will want to take a day or two off because of the inflammation that will occur afterwards.
-If you are just having porcelain veneers bonded, or teeth whitened, then you will probably be able to get back right away.
+Many patients wonder if they will be able to return to work after their procedure; this all depends on the type of treatment you are getting.
+For example, if you are having crown lengthening done, you will want to take a day or two off because of the inflammation that will occur afterward.
+If you are only having porcelain veneers or teeth whitening, then you will most likely return to work right away.

-If you are interested in learning more about Laser Dentistry, and would like to see if you are a good candidate, call (304) 754-8803 to schedule a consultation at our office in Hedgesville, WV.
+If you would like to learn more about laser dentistry, call (304) 754-8803 to schedule a consultation with Dr. Kenneth Barney at our office in Hedgesville, WV.